efonzie/atmospheric/README.md

 }
 ````

-- Run `atmospheric` in your meteor directory to copy the packages.
+- Run `atmospheric` in your meteor directory to copy the packages (see flags section below for more options).

 ## Flags